Mining companies that want to shorten the path to production are looking towards joint ventures in British Columbia to

 “Having Freeport become involved in the project brings us two votes of confidence,” NorthIsle CEO Jack McClintock told INN.
 “The first is that, to come in, Freeport had to be convinced that there is potential to find a world-class copper-gold porphyry deposit on the property.
 Secondly, Freeport would not be investing in the project if they did not think that they could develop a mine at the northern end of Vancouver Island, where our project is situated.”

-Demand for copper is expected to rise steadily in the coming years as the electrification movement continues, and, as a major copper jurisdiction, British Columbia could see significant development interest.
+Demand for copper is expected to rise steadily in the coming years as the electrification movement continues.
+As a major copper jurisdiction, British Columbia could see significant development interest.
 Mining companies with the foresight to create a joint venture are potentially positioning themselves to maximize the value of their projects, uniting lucrative projects with the capital and expertise needed to extract maximum value.

 This INNSpired article is sponsored by Copper Fox Metals (TSXV:CUU,OTC Pink:CPFXF).
 This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Copper Fox Metals in order to help investors learn more about the company.
 Copper Fox Metals is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.